Annapurna Circuit Trek Packing List

 Hat or fleece hat

-The hat comes quite handy if you are trekking on a sunny day, especially at lower altitudes.
+The hat is handy if you are trekking on a sunny day, especially at lower altitudes.
 It will protect your skin from sunburn by providing shade.
 And for higher altitudes, carry a fleece hat to keep your head warm and safe from the snow.

 Bandana or scarf